 The question of security and persistence is also valid here.
 Any repository on, let’s say Github, is alive only until Github is online.
 If Github fails or goes down forever, the repository with it goes as well.
 OK, due to distributed nature of git the code will stay on local machines of developers and ones who cloned it, but further collaborative work on it won’t be possible without a new centrally hosted code repository.
 How it affects related repositories which use it as dependencies?
 Catastrophically because of URL dependency and manual intervention necessary.
 Hosting, serving and managing code repository through blockchain is the answer, as the persistence of the repository becomes basically eternal.

 Blockchain infrastructure based git code repository service with public metadata and secure smart contract licensing.
 Instead of depending on financially and organizationally vulnerable centralized infrastructure, where centralized owner can make decisions over the community code and dictate terms, the infrastructure is transferred to the DAC - Decentralized Autonomous Community itself.
 Initially, all produced content going through git and the blockchain will be hashed and checksummed, where these hashes and checksums will be screened against everything it is know, and as metadata collected and stored in the blockchain.
 Also, URLs for accessing secure git storage providers would be stored on blockchain as well, making the dependency inclusion aspect solved even if physical code hosting would be moved or would go out of service.
-Once the solution is found to do it securely, the code repositories will be encrypted and stored in the blockchain controlled IPFS.
+In codum we propose to to do it securely, the code repositories will be encrypted and stored in the blockchain controlled storage nodes.
 Commits entered into repository will remain forever as long as network lives, unlike corporate entity dependent alternatives we have now.
-By utilizing the DPOS (Delegated Proof of Stake) Blockchain 3.0, infrastructure participants will earn their fair share for delegating their resources to the community infrastructure.
+By utilizing the DPoS (Delegated Proof of Stake) Blockchain, infrastructure participants will earn their fair share for delegating their resources to the community infrastructure.